-This is our serious effort to help you learn and master one of the most popular software testing tools!
+This is one of our serious effort to help you learn and master one of the most popular software testing tools!

-We are delighted to launch our yet another series of software testing training tutorials.
-The belief behind introducing this tutorial is to make you an expert in a widely used software test automation solution, Selenium.
+We are much delighted to launch our yet another series of software testing training tutorials.
+The belief behind introducing this tutorial is to make you an expert in one of the widely used software test automation solution, Selenium.

-In this series we will look at the various facets of Selenium.
-Selenium is not just a tool; it is a cluster of independent tools.
-We will look into some of the tools in detail, providing practical examples wherever applicable.
+In this series, we will look at the various facets of Selenium.
+Selenium is not just a tool, it is a cluster of independent tools.
+We will look into some of the Selenium tools in detail with practical examples wherever applicable.

-As the current industry trends have shown that there is mass movement towards automation testing.
-The cluster of repetitive manual testing scenarios has raised a demand to bring in the practice of automating these manual scenarios.
+The current industry trends have shown that there is a mass movement towards automation testing.
+Hence a cluster of repetitive manual testing scenarios has raised a demand to bring in the practice of automating these manual scenarios.

 - Enables parallel execution